MovingBlocks/TempDoc/Modding-API.md

    * Events - for communication between systems
    * Actions - similar to events, need more detail
    * Blocks - definitions & textures simply go in the right spot, no need to extend anything
-   * Commands - can be included by implementing CommandProvider and using annotations for descriptions
+   * Commands - can be included by implementing CommandProvider and using annotations for descriptions.
+See [[Console Commands]] for details

 ### Pending